hli1221/imagefusion_densefuse/README.md

 # Densefuse: A Fusion Approach to Infrared and Visible Images - Tensorflow
 Submited to IEEE TIP.

-Li H, Wu X J. Densefuse: A Fusion Approach to Infrared and Visible Images[J]. arXiv preprint arXiv:1804.08361, 2018.
+Li H, Wu X J. DenseFuse: A Fusion Approach to Infrared and Visible Images[J]. arXiv preprint arXiv:1804.08361, 2018.
 (https://arxiv.org/abs/1804.08361)

 Infrared and visible image fusion using CNN layers and dense block architecture.